-We are offering a special event for 2018 high school graduates to help them execute their own Health Care Proxy and Durable Power of Attorney.
-We just need a little bit of information from the graduate (download the form here) and a 15-minute meeting on June 25th, 2018 (book an appointment here).
+We are offering a special event for this year’s Sussex County high school graduates to help them execute their own Health Care Proxy and Durable Power of Attorney.
+We just need a little bit of information from the graduate (download the form here) and a 30-minute meeting on August 3rd, 2022 (book an appointment here).

 Location: Askin & Hooker, Attorneys at Law, 200 Woodport Rd., Sparta, NJ 07871

 Enjoy burgers and dogs on the grill and refreshments while you wait!

 The applicant must be 18+ years of age and a Sussex County Resident to apply.

 - Does my child need to be there?

 Yes, as a young-adult, they are the responsible for executing these two very-important documents.

 - My graduate is 17, can they still apply?